Marcel Deiss - Alsace Grand Cru Schoenenbourg 2020

 Wine rated (2025 guide) 99/100

 What an extraordinary and polarizing expression of the great Schoenenbourg terroir!
-The interplay between floral honey and the earthy, dark character of this wine is extraordinary.
-This great masterpiece of Alsace white wine stubbornly refuses to conform to the simple categories of dry and semi-dry white wine.
+The interplay between the floral honey notes and the wine’s earthy, dark character is truly exceptional.
+This masterpiece of Alsatian white wine stubbornly refuses to conform to the simple categories of dry and off-dry white wine.
 On the finish, richness and salty minerality clash.
 Made from biodynamically grown grapes.
 Drink now or cellar.

 Yves Beck